Variables¶

 Multiple Assignments¶

-Kiwi supports multiple variable assignments using the unpacking syntax =<.
-This allows assigning multiple values to multiple variables in a single line:
+Kiwi supports unpacking multiple values into multiple variables in a single line:

 Here: